Wavelet-based Ramsey magnetometry enhancement of a single NV center in diamond: Abstract

 \section{Abstract}

 Nitrogen-vacancy (NV) centers in diamond constitute a solid-state nanosensing paradigm.
 Specifically for high-precision magnetometry, the so-called Ramsey interferometry is the prevalent choice where the sensing signal is extracted from time-resolved spin-state-dependent photoluminescence (PL) data.
-Its sensitivity is ultimately limited by the photon shot noise (PSN), which cannot be sufficiently removed by averaging or frequency filtering.
-Here, we propose Ramsey DC magnetometry of a single NV center enhanced by a wavelet-denoising scheme specifically tailored to suppress PSN.
-It simply operates as a post-processing applied on a collected PL time series.
-Our implementation is based on template margin thresholding which we computationally benchmark, and demonstrate its signal-to-noise-ratio improvement over the standard quantum limit by up to an order of magnitude for the case of limited-time-budget measurements.
+Its sensitivity is ultimately limited by the photon shot noise, which cannot be sufficiently removed by averaging or frequency filtering.
+Here, we propose Ramsey DC magnetometry of a single NV center enhanced by a wavelet-denoising scheme specifically tailored to suppress photon shot noise.
+It simply operates as a classical post-processing applied on a collected PL time series.
+Our implementation is based on a method that we named template margin thresholding which enables not only frequency but also time-dependent denoising.
+We computationally benchmark its DC magnetic field sensing signal-to-noise-ratio improvement over the raw PL data around an order of magnitude.